dominiksaman/rse_dominik/README.md

 # What's new
-Docker is running fine, had some issues with flowCore (i think it was -- where is really didn't like i was on an amr64 machine when i was in the sesting phase.
+Docker is running fine, had some issues with flowCore (i think it was -- where is really didn't like i was on an amr64 machine when i was in the testing phase.
 May get rid of it later to reduce blaot.

 # FCS Analysis Pipeline